-A. BUILDING ADMINISTRATORS
+A. DISTRICT ADMINISTRATION

-- Review safety programs designed to meet the goals of Menasha Joint School District. - Implementation of Safety Program through motivation, training, counseling and enforcement. - Responsible for initiating compliance for all safety program elements applicable to his/her area. - Must conduct periodic inspections of work areas to ensure compliance with safety rules and policies and develop timely countermeasures. - Responsible for training subordinates in accident prevention and safe work habits. - Responsible for timely accident reporting. - Responsible that all powered equipment complies with all appropriate safety regulations and is locked out/tagged out of service including a work order for repairs and date of expected completion.
+- In conjunction with the Safety Coordinator, review and approve safety programs designed to meet the goals of Menasha Joint School District. - Implementation of Safety Program through motivation, training, counseling and enforcement. - Responsible for initiating compliance for all safety program elements applicable to his/her area. - Must conduct periodic inspections of work areas to ensure compliance with safety rules and policies and develop timely countermeasures. - Responsible for training subordinates in accident prevention and safe work habits. - Responsible for timely accident reporting. - Responsible that all powered equipment complies with all appropriate safety regulations and is locked out/tagged out of service including a work order for repairs and date of expected completion.